kitcn

 .returning({ id: users.id });

 The ORM collects matching rows in bounded pages before applying writes.
-See API Reference -- Safety Limits for defaults and override syntax.
+See Mutations for safety limit defaults and override syntax.

 Paginated Update Execution